IdentityServer/Documentation/docsv2/configuration/logging.md

 ## Example: Using Serilog to log to System.Diagnostics tracing
-The following example wires up [Serilog](http://serilog.net/) to log to the diagnostics trace (put that e.g. in Startup or in your hosting code):
+The following example wires up [Serilog](http://serilog.net/) to log to the diagnostics trace (put that e.g. in Startup or in your hosting code).
+**Note:** Serilog provides various logging sinks as separate packages, so you may need to install the Serilog.Sinks.Trace package to get `WriteTo.Trace()` to work as expected.

 ```csharp
 Log.Logger = new LoggerConfiguration()